manjotmb20/Rdatasets/doc/survival/rst/solder.rst

    the amount of clearance around the mounting pad (3 levels)

 ``Solder``
-   the amount of solder (2 levels)
+   the amount of solder (Thick or Thin)

 ``Mask``
-   type and thickness of the material used for the solder mask (5 levels)
+   type and thickness of the material used for the solder mask (A1.5, A3, A6, B3, B6)

 ``PadType``
    the geometry and size of the mounting pad (10 levels)